pskgokul/project-help/topics.md

 18. Derivative-free methods for rootfinding: Bisection, Secant, etc. How they work, why they work, what could go wrong.
 19. Fixed-point iteration methods and Newton's method.
 How they work, why they work, what gould go wrong.
 20. Multidimensional methods for root finding.
 Options/examples of methods.
 What makes them more challenging to marshall than methods for 1D problems.
-21. Overview of optimization, constrained vs unconstined optimization, how optimization problems are defined, relevance of convexity and optimality conditions.
+21. Overview of optimization, constrained vs unconstrained optimization, how optimization problems are defined, relevance of convexity and optimality conditions.
 Degenerate cases where things can go "wrong".
 Linear vs. quadratic vs. nonlinear programming.
-22. 1D unconstained optimization algorithms.
+22. 1D unconstrained optimization algorithms.
 Parabolic interpolation, Newton's method, etc. How they work, rates of convergence, why they work, pros and cons of the various different methods.
 23. 2D optimization algorithm(s).
 Steepest descent.
 How the methods work.
 24. Equality constrained optimization.
 Lagrangians.
 How they work, example, what can go wrong.
 25. What is interpolation, what is it used for (broadly construed, including in the context of numerical integration), how one should choose what kind of interpolation method to use, differences between least squares fitting.